ethan-l-chen-24/HomeMade-Search-Engine/indexer/DESIGN.md

 3. Test the indexer with a pageDir that exists but isn't a crawler directory

+4. Test the indexer with the incorrect number of arguments

-4. Test the indexer on all of the crawler directories made by `make test` in the crawler module
+5. Test the indexer on all of the crawler directories made by `make test` in the crawler module

+6. Test valgrind using `make valgrind`

-5. Run the same tests on indextest to test the code and also prove that the loadIndex method works well
+7. Run the same tests on indextest to test the code and also prove that the loadIndex method works well